United Infrastructure

-United Infrastructure (formerly United Living Group) is a construction company delivering critical infrastructure to communities across the UK.
-Their five key sectors are: water, energy, power, telecoms and property services.
+United Infrastructure (formerly United Living Group) is a construction company.
 In 2023, Apollo Global Management completed the purchase of the company.

 History

-The company was formed from the merger of Bullock Construction Ltd and United House Ltd (the contracting division of United House Group) in September 2014 with the vision to become the national market leader in the provision of affordable housing and sustainable solutions.
-Lloyds Development Capital (LDC) had an ownership stake in both companies: in April 2008 LDC invested in the management buy-out of Bullock Construction Limited and in March 2010, United House secured financial backing from LDC to continue its expansion strategy.
+The company was formed from the merger of Bullock Construction Ltd and United House Ltd (the contracting division of United House Group) in September 2014 Lloyds Development Capital (LDC) had an ownership stake in both companies: in April 2008 LDC invested in the management buy-out of Bullock Construction Limited and in March 2010, United House secured financial backing from LDC to continue its expansion.

 United House

 The origin of United House lies with Geoffrey Granter who founded it as Harp Heating in 1964.
 Initially, the core business was installing central heating in council housing while the tenants remained in occupation.

-Harp Heating broadened this service into an internal refurbishment product for the GLC, installing a package of heating, bathroom, kitchen and electrical works in four days.
-To achieve this they developed highly organised logistics arrangements, distributing materials on a just in time basis from its 100,000 sq ft warehouse adjacent to the head office at Swanley.
+Harp Heating broadened this service into an internal refurbishment product for the GLC.

 Michael Rayfield was joint MD with Geoffrey Granter of Harp heating before the group changed its name.

 After Jeffrey Adams joined the company in 1981, becoming its joint owner with Granter, the company changed its name to United House and expanded into housebuilding and housing refurbishment.
-In the 1990s, the company won substantial business under the Private Finance Initiative linked to the Decent Homes Programme, and building of new social under the 1997-2010 Labour government.
+In the 1990s, the company won business under the Private Finance Initiative linked to the Decent Homes Programme.

 A development division named Modern City Living was established in 1990.

-United House became the leading housing PFI contractor in the UK, managing over 7,000 homes.

 In 2008, Modern City Living was rebranded United House Developments.

 Granter retired from the business in 2008 and Steven Halbert joined the board as chairman.
 Lloyds Development Capital (LDC) invested a minority stake and RBS provided bank loans to fund further expansion in inner city private housebuilding.

 Merged company

 On 16 September 2014, a restructuring of United House Group was announced.
-United House's construction business (United House Ltd) merged with Bullock Construction, which was also owned by LDC and has a similar profile to United House Ltd, but worked in other areas of the UK.
+United House's construction business (United House Ltd) merged with Bullock Construction, which was also owned by LDC.
 The new construction company was called United Living Group, and Bullock's CEO Ian Burnett become the Group Chief Executive.
 Later in 2014, United House Developments, headed by Adams as chairman and Rick de Blaby as CEO, became a separate development company, based in London.

 The new brand United Living Group was launched on 1 April 2015.